NickFerd/NBAdviser/README.md

 NBADVISER_TOKEN=<your_token>
 NBADVISER_CONTROL_CHAT_ID=<chat_id>
 ```
-Control chat id is optional to get messages in telegram if errors happens.
+Control chat id is optional to get messages in telegram if errors happen.

 Then simply run:
 `docker-compose up -d`